 Epiphany in Greece – Theophania – Ton Foton – 6 January

-The sixth of January; the twelfth day of Christmas; Christmas has officially come to an end and it is Epiphany; called “Ton Foton” in Greece.
+It’s the sixth of January and Christmas has officially come to an end and it is Epiphany; called “Ton Foton” in Greece:

 “The Festival of Lights”